 The Ranch Estate

 Nestled in the heart of the St. Helena Appellation sits Titus Vineyards’ 50 acre Ranch Estate.
 This picturesque property sprawls along the base of Howell Mountain, with the Silverado Trail on its Eastern border and the Napa River to its West.
 Views of the Mayacamus range and Mt.
 St. Helena are breathtaking at any time of year, most especially from the sun porch of the original 1910 ranch house, for which the estate is aptly named.

-When the Titus family purchased the Ranch it had already been producing grapes for better than 60 years, along with other fruits, nuts and hay.
-The original vines of long-since-forgotten varietals like Mondeuce, Burger, and Golden Chasselas were dry farmed and healthy; but the hot up-valley climate and the site's soils, made up of a mixture of dusty clay, sand and river loam, were more suited to Bordeaux varietals and hearty Zinfandel.
+When the Titus family purchased the Ranch in 1968 it had already been producing grapes for better than 60 years, along with other fruits, nuts and hay.
+The original vines of long-since-forgotten varietals like Mondeuce, Burger, and Golden Chasselas were dry-farmed and healthy and were being sold to classic Napa wineries like Beaulieu, Charles Krug, and Cuvaison.
+But the hot up-valley climate and the site's soils, made up of a mixture of dusty clay, sand, and river loam, were more suited to Bordeaux varietals and hearty Zinfandel.
 Replanting commenced, and by the mid 70’s the first replant was complete.

 A second replant became necessary in the late 80’s and early 90’s.
-Clonal Cabernet Sauvignons such as See’s and 337 on vertical drip-system trellises replaced old plantings of dry-farmed, diseased and ageing Cabernet.
+Clonal Cabernet Sauvignons such as See’s and 337 on vertical drip-system trellises replaced old plantings of dry-farmed, diseased and aging Cabernet.
 While most of the vineyard was replaced in the layout we see today, the two large blocks of Zinfandel still remain from the original replant done by the Titus family in the 70's.
-Dry farmed and on St. George rootstock, these 40 year old vines continue to produce beautiful mature-vine fruit.
+Dry farmed and on St. George rootstock, these 40-year-old vines continue to produce beautiful mature-vine fruit.

-The modern-day Titus Ranch Estate is home to 8 different varietals laid out in 16 blocks across the property, with the largest portion still dedicated to Bordeaux varietals.
-Most of Titus Vineyards’ wine production comes from the vines on this historic estate; it is also home to some 100 Tuscan varietal olive trees, from which our Titus Vineyards olive oil is produced.
+The modern-day Titus Ranch Estate is home to 8 different varietals laid out in 16 blocks across the property, with the largest portion still dedicated to Bordeaux varietals, including 5 clones of Cabernet Sauvignon.
+Most of Titus Vineyards’ wine production comes from the vines on this historic estate; it is also home to some 100 Tuscan varietal olive trees, from which our Titus Vineyards extra virgin olive oil is produced.

 The Ehlers Lane Family Estate